yalmip/yalmip.github.io/_posts/examples/2017-09-16-approximatingqp.md

 ![PWA]({{ site.url }}/images/pwaqp.png){: .center-image }

 With the flag **'lp'**, the way the interpolation is implemented depends on data and convexity propagation.
 An efficient linear programming based graph representation will be used if possible, while a mixed-integer [sos2](/command/sos2) approach is used otherwise.
 In our case, the first term is convex and will thus be implemented efficiently, while the second term requires [sos2](/commandsos2)

 ````matlab
 optimize(Model,sum(f1)-sum(f2))
 ````

+### Partial convexity exploitation

 If we have a convex mixed-integer quadratic programming solver, there is no need to approximate the first convex part of the objective, so we can use a partially quadratic model instead
 ````matlab